Soist/JID-3136-KLG/README.md

 * Easy, Medium, and Hard difficulty level settings added to Red Light Green Light minigame.
 The difficulty choice corresponds to how long the user has to answer a question before the light turns red.
 * Option to play the Red Light Green Light minigame in grammar question mode.
 * Option to play the Tug of War minigame in grammar mode.
+* Added simplistic honey comb game that allows for practice with vocabulary.
+* Added rudimentary flashcards to all units that consist of new vocabulary for users to practice
+* Added template for what is soon to be an in-class trivia style game similar to Kahoot where by in which the entire class is engaged through their mobile devices and can answer questions under time limit.
+They earn points for accuracy and speed in answering.
+### Bug Fixes
+* Buttons now all are routed to the appropriate unit and games.

 ### Bug Fixes
 * Fixed issue with Red Light Green Light minigame where a user not answering a question resulted in the loss of multiple lives.